TheGoatInTheBoat/learning-C-to-code-a-game/GettingStarted.md

 2. Learn the basics of the Unity UI by completing the Unity 2D game tutorial
 3. Learn how to create a game in Unity by following this Youtube tutorial: https://www.youtube.com/watch?v=lgUIx75fJ_E&list=PLFgjYYTq6xyhtVK6VzLiFe3pmBu-XSNlX

+Watched Video #1: Learned how to:
+- Create player sprite
+- Create ground
+- Add collision
+- Implement movement with code

+Watched Video #2: Learned how to:
+- Create animations
+- Logically make animations function based on triggers and booleans

+Note: I skipped video #3 as it is a less essential and optional mechanic of a game to wall climb

+Watched Video #4: Learned how to:
+- Code attack mechanics
+- Animate projectiles
+- Implement projectile physics
+- Make projectiles more efficient with an array rather than creation of a duplicate with every shot